Subham0207/game-engine/Documentation.md

 10. Loading multiple models -- Loading and saving models to be loaded and thier related textures in a .yml file.
 Maybe later in future we want to read/write the binary data representing the object containing these data into a file directly for faster load times.
 First step is to render multiple models then we do the yml file thing.
 11. Now that we can almost render multiple models.
 We need to tidy this: Only show gizmo when a model is selected and only for that selected model.
 Selection of model is not implemented right now.
 We can select the model from IMGUI UI basically create a simple outliner.
 And later worry about selecting and show the UI feedback which I think needs to first have a bounding box of sorts ( define something in code on CPU side which hugs the object and when the mouse is within this and click event occured we selected the object).
 I have decided to create an outliner class which will keep track of all the models that are there in the scene.
 12. outliner is working.
+13. Now CPU raypicking for object selection is also working.
+Just need to make it visually clear.
+14. There is a bug with the mouse click where it is detected even when I leave the left click. fixed them.
+15.

 ## How to start the application
 1. you need to use cmake.